Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 The first thing you likely did after buying your kart was purchase sets of wrenches, sockets, hex keys, screwdrivers, snips, and a trusty measuring tape.
 I could go on, of course, but these are regarded as your ‘key’ tools for karts.
 Can you imagine how devastated you’d be if the wrench you needed to tighten that annoying rattle gave up on you?

-Not a problem if you invested in spares of that wrench size, of course.
-But when you’re starting out, the thought probably wouldn’t even cross your mind.
-No matter the quality of tools you buy, freak failures can happen for any number of reasons, and you don’t want to be that driver who sat out of a race because you didn’t bring the right tools, or your tools outright failed.
+No matter the quality of tools you buy, freak failures can happen for any number of reasons, and you don’t want to be that driver who missed a race because you didn’t bring the right tools or your tools failed while you were at the track.

-Considering that you’ll likely be bringing a whole host of other things to races or practice sessions, making sure you have a duplicate of all tools in your key set definitely doesn’t hurt.
+Considering that you’ll likely be bringing a whole host of other things to races or practice sessions, making sure you have a duplicate of all your important tools definitely doesn’t hurt.
 Being prepared for the worst is always better than running the risk – even if hauling your toolboxes around is like a workout because of it!

 2. Consider Kart Trailers & Transport